 Joanne has provided representation in cases involving allegations of serious crime.
 She has been instructed as a junior in a number of murder trials, including:

-- R v W & others (Derby CC, 2020): Led by Queen’s Counsel in a multi-handed murder trial.
+- R v W & others (Derby CC, 2020): Led by King’s Counsel in a multi-handed murder trial.

-- R v C & others (Sheffield CC, 2018): Led by Queen’s Counsel in a multi-handed murder trial representing the first defendant in a case involving multiple disclosure issues.
+- R v C & others (Sheffield CC, 2018): Led by King’s Counsel in a multi-handed murder trial representing the first defendant in a case involving multiple disclosure issues.

 Joanne can provide advice and representation on matters arising from criminal proceedings, including civil orders.